BigIan1969/polari/chapter05.md

 D. United States navy

-6. Polari speakers used derogatory terms like "dingeomi," "goolieomi," and "schwartzomi" to exclude and marginalize:
+6. Some polari speakers used derogatory terms like "dingeomi," "goolieomi," and "schwartzomi" to exclude and marginalize:

 A. Women